10 Unique Steppe Animals

 Great bustard

 The great bustard (Otis tarda) is another bird native to the Eurasian steppe.
-It can be found in several countries in Africa, Europe and Asia, where it inhabits both open grassland and forest steppe areas.
+It can be found in several countries in Africa, Europe, and Asia, where it inhabits both open grassland and forest steppe areas.
 The great bustard usually nests in steppes and meadows, but it has also adapted to agricultural areas such as cereal or fallow fields.

 Demoiselle crane

-The demoiselle crane (Anthropoides virgo) is another unique bird that is found in steppe habitats across Asia, Europe and Africa.
+The demoiselle crane (Anthropoides virgo) is another unique bird that is found in steppe habitats across Asia, Europe, and Africa.
 This crane species breeds in feather grass steppes as well as semi-desert areas or shrubland steppes.
 The demoiselle crane feeds largely on plant matter such as grass seeds and cultivated grains, although it also eats small insects and worms.

 The demoiselle crane is a migratory bird and lives up to 11 years.
 They usually begin migration in late summer, leaving their breeding grounds in the higher steppes and returning only in April or as late as June.
 The demoiselle crane is known for its attractive appearance, with a gray body, black face and neck, and white plumage emerging from red eyes.
+Their elegance and distinctive calls make them a prominent feature of the steppe landscape.

 Other steppe animals